Cubik65536/OpenCubikLicense/README.md

 - The final interpretation of the content in this repo belongs to **[@Cubik65536](https://github.com/Cubik65536)** and **[@OpenCubikLicenseOrg](https://github.com/OpenCubikLicenseOrg)**.
 - **[@Cubik65536](https://github.com/Cubik65536)** and **[@OpenCubikLicenseOrg](https://github.com/OpenCubikLicenseOrg)** have all right reserved on this repo.
-- **[@Cubik65536](https://github.com/Cubik65536)** have the highest priority.
+- **[@Cubik65536](https://github.com/Cubik65536)** has the highest priority.

 ------

 ## Background

-In 21 century, the world is changing.
+In the 21st century, the world is changing.
 Considering the increasing of copyright awareness, the need of having a better way to protect the rights of the authors and the users of the software and information is quick climbing.

 To face this situation, the OpenCubik License Framework is developed.